Hannah-PortSwigger/LogToFile/README.md

 - This extension assumes you are using a Standard install.
 This has not been tested on a Cloud deployment.

 ## Usage
 1. Download this repository, and check the `folderPath` variable in `BurpExtender.java` is pointed to a location where you have write permission **on the Scanning Machine**.
+Configure your `logRequests` and `logResponses` variables to `true` or `false`, according to whether you would like to log all requests, all responses, or both.
 2. Build the extension using `gradle fatJar`.
 Please compile using Java 11.
 3. [Load the extension into Burp Enterprise](https://portswigger.net/burp/documentation/enterprise/working/scans/extensions), and add the extension to your Site Details page.
 4. Run a scan as normal.